-CP904-1: PHARMACOTHERAPEUTICS I (3+1 CH, First Semester)
+CP904-1: PHARMACOTHERAPEUTICSI (3+1 CH, First Semester)

-Course Coordinator: Dr. Kishore Gnana Sam, Ms. Eman Shamselddin,
+Course Coordinator: Dr. Doaa Kamal, Ms. Eman Shamselddin,

-The aim of this course is to provide the students with the knowledge of the pathophysiology, clinical presentation, goals of therapy, therapeutic application of drugs used for disease management treatment algorithm, and patient education of: 1) Cardiovascular, 2) Endocrine and 3) Gastroenterology disorders.
+The aim of this course is to provide the students with the knowledge of the pathophysiology, clinical presentations, pharmacology of drug classes used for disease management (pharmacokinetics, pharmacodynamics, drug/drug interactions, dosage calculations, and adverse effects), treatment algorithm, and goals of therapy and patient education of: 1) Cardiovascular, 2) Endocrine and 3) Gastroenterology disorders.

-CP904-2: PHARMACOTHERAPEUTICS II (3+1 CH, Second Semester)
+CP904-2: PHARMACOTHERAPEUTICSII (3+1 CH, Second Semester)

-Course Coordinator: Dr. Semira Abdi, Ms. Eman Shamselddin
+Course Coordinator: Dr. Ramadan, Ms. Eman Shamselddin